Cinderella is Dead

 Cinderella is Dead is a 2020 young adult book by Kalynn Bayron.
-The novel is focused on Sophia Grimmins, a queer teenager living in the same world as Cinderella, 200 years after her death, when coming of age are forced to attend balls to be chosen as wives of men they've never met.
+The novel is focused on Sophia Grimmins, a queer teenager living in the same world as Cinderella, 200 years after her death.
+Young women that are coming of age are forced to attend balls to be chosen as wives of men they've never met.

 Plot summary

-The plot has parallels to the original story of Cinderella.
+The plot holds parallels to the original story of Cinderella.
 The King of Mersailles holds an annual ball that young women are required to attend.
-At the ball, men choose the young women that they want as brides.
-If a woman is not chosen as a bride for three years, she forfeits her right to get married and loses her connections to her community.
-Some young women, however, end up in bad marriages and some would rather not get married at all.
+At the ball, men choose the young woman that they want as their bride.
+A woman has three years to be chosen as a bride.
+If not, she forfeits her right to get married and loses her connections to her community.
+Even if they do get married, some end up in bad marriages and some would rather not get married at all.

-The lead character, Sophia, wants to live with her childhood best friend, Erin, whom she wants to marry, but to do so they will need to escape Mersailles.
-Erin is not sure she wants to escape.
+The main character, Sophia, wants to live with and marry her childhood best friend, Erin.
+For Sophia and Erin to live like this, they will need to escape Mersailles.
+Sophia is sure that this is what she wants, but Erin is not sure she wants to escape.
 Instead, Sophia is befriended by Constance (a descendant of the stepsisters in the original story).
 Constance recounts the history of Cinderella from her perspective—one that is very different from how the fairy tale is usually told.
-Sophia and Constance join forces to visit the fairy godmother and to confront the King Manford.
+Sophia and Constance join forces to visit the fairy godmother and to confront the King Manford, hoping to change these patriarchal laws for good.